LTUC/amman-dotnet-401d2/Curriculum/Class17/lab/README.md

 ## Guidance
 - There is no additional guidance for this assignment.

 ## Unit Tests

-- There are no Unit Tests required for this assignment.
+There are no additional Unit Tests required for this assignment.

 I **strongly** encourage you to research how to write tests for a .NET Core MVC application.
 Attempt to write some tests, as they will eventually be required.
 Research, start here: [Testing a Controller](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/testing){:target="_blank"}.

 ## Stretch Goals
 - There are no Stretch Goals for this assignment.